ravishbhupesh/iac/README.md

 - uat
 - prod

-### This RDS resources will be created based on the values provided in the "input-template.json" file
+### The resources will be created based on the values provided in the "input-template.json" file